 As it should be.

-If you’d like to learn more about world rituals and choose what might work for you and your family, please reach out and get in touch with me today.
+If you’d like to learn more about world rituals and choose what might work for you and your family, please contact me today.